okfde/2030watch/README.md

 ```

-### Move the generated files and folders to the gh-pages branch
+### Move and push the generated files and folders to the gh-pages branch

-And keep the existing CNAME file in the gh-pages branch.